kartikkumar/cppbase/README.md

 This rewrites the last commit and ensures that you can then push the repository to a remote (e.g., Github, BitBucket, Gitlab, etc.).

-To install the header files, run the following from within the `build` directory:
+To install the header files and libraries, run the following from within the `build` directory:

     make install

 Note that dependencies are installed by fetching them online, in case they cannot be detected on your local system.
 If the build process fails, check the error log given.
 Typically, building fails due to timeout.
 Simply run the `cmake --build .` command once more.

+To uninstall all the files that were installed on your system, run the following from within the `build` directory:

+    make uninstall

+Note that this does not remove any dependencies that were automagically fetched and built.

 Build options
 -------------